ConfederacyOfGaia/Gaia/players-guide.md

 - Drinking a potion is a bonus action, feeding a potion to someone else is a standard action.
 - You can attune to a number of magic items equal to your proficiency bonus.
 - You can only take the Help action if you are proficient with the thing being Helped.
+- You cannot Ready an action outside of combat.
+- Readying an action requires concentration.

 ### Rests